 Forum News Service, Published January 16 2014

-Minn. man injured after rear-ending snowplowLITCHFIELD, Minn. – A 25-year old Cosmos man was injured Wednesday when the vehicle he was driving collided with a snowplow.
+Minnesota man injured after rear-ending snowplowLITCHFIELD, Minn. – A 25-year-old Cosmos man was injured Wednesday when the vehicle he was driving collided with a snowplow.

 Blowing snow and poor visibility is being blamed for the accident, which happened around 4:30 p.m.
 Wednesday in Meeker County.